ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

 🐤🐤🐤 Thursdays!
 Thursdays!
-Thursdays! are back to online Bridge 4PM to 6PM starting this very week. 🐤🐤🐤
+Thursdays! are back to online Bridge 4PM to 6PM. 🐤🐤🐤

 ✋✋✋ Common game hands today ✋✋✋